Prezent/prezent-grid-bundle/Resources/doc/features.md

 ### `route`

-The route name to generate an URL from
+The route name to generate an URL from.
+When the route contains values in braces, they are interpreted as property paths into your row and will be replaced.
+You can also suply a callback which will recieve the row as it's only parameter.

 ### `route_parameters`